nest-routing

 - In your

-allows you to define that all routes withinDashboardModule
+RouterModuleallows you to define that all routes withinDashboardModuleshould be prefixed with/dashboard.

 @Module({